splunk/public-o11y-docs/logs/logviews.rst

 4. Follow the steps in :ref:`create-logviews-chart` to save your new query as a chart.

-Now you can easily cross reference data in your logs chart with data in any other charts on the same dashboard.
+Now you can efficiently cross reference data in your logs chart with data in any other charts on the same dashboard.
 Logs fields that correspond to metrics fields on the same dashboard now use the same field name, so you can drill down to the problem faster.
 Field aliasing does not rename or remove your original logs field name.
 When you alias a logs field, you can search for it by its original name or by any of its aliases.